anoopsarkar/nlp-class/hw0.md

 by clicking the `New Project` button at the top right of the page.
 ![New Project](assets/img/newproject.png)

-On the `New Project` page, give your repo a name under the `Project name` field.
+On the `New Project` page, select `Create a Blank Project` and then give your repo a name under the `Project name` field.
 The default name is `my-awesome-project` which is **not** what you should call your repo.
-Instead, name your repo:
+Instead, name your repo: `advnlpclass-{{ site.semcode }}-g-GROUP` where `GROUP` is the group you registered on [Coursys]({{
-`nlpclass-{{ site.semcode }}-g-GROUP` where `GROUP` is the group you registered on [Coursys]({{ site.coursys }}).
-For example, a repository name might be `nlpclass-{{ site.semcode }}-g-ethicsgradient` Make sure you add the `g-` before your group name.
+site.coursys }}).
+For example, a repository name might be `advnlpclass-{{
+site.semcode }}-g-ethicsgradient` Make sure you add the `g-` before your group name.
 It's important to name the repo exactly as you see here.

 Do not use any obscene words in your group name.
 Be mature about your choice of group name.
 That does not mean it cannot be funny, just be aware that your choice of group name may offend someone else so be considerate of others.